Crossing the Rainbow Bridge

 Aftercare Options – Some pet owners choose to bury their pets on their property.
 Be familiar with zoning ordinances in your town.

 Dr. Dale and Richard can help you with your pet’s aftercare.
-We can care for your pet’s body and make arrangements with Final Gift Pet Crematorium for a communal or private cremation.
+We can care for your pet’s body and make arrangements with Pet Passages for a communal, semi-private or truly private cremation.